-The fuselage should be slender and light yet possess the necessary internal space for systems, passenger, and payload.
-It should have high tolerance on payload weight.
-Equipment substitution and payload access should be quick and simple to perform.
-A separate pod for the passenger and payload may be considered.
-The passenger and payload compartment should be capable of carrying those in a proper arrangement with minimum impact on the centre of gravity (CG) position.
+The fuselage should be slender and light yet possess the necessary internal space for systems, pilots, and batteries.
+It should have high tolerance on payload weight (see 7.8).

+Equipment substitution should be quick and simple to perform.

 7.6.
 Tail